Aleksandrowska Street, Łódź: 1918–1945

 After Poland regained independence, the name of the road to Aleksandrów was restored to Aleksandrowska Road in 1918 (the section within the city limits was named Aleksandrowska Street, now Bolesław Limanowski Street).

 In 1924, a fundraising campaign was initiated to rebuild the orphanage building in the village of Kały, which had burned down during the war.
 Three years later, the facility was put into use, and in 1933, it was connected to the electric grid.

 On 15 September 1928, Aleksandrowska Road and Aleksandrowska Street (now Bolesław Limanowski Street) to Piwna Street were part of the 211-kilometer seventh stage of the 1st Tour of Poland cycling race organized by Przegląd Sportowy and W.T.C. from Poznań to Łódź.
-In 1928, the second tram track on Aleksandrowska Street (now Bolesław Limanowski Street) was opened from Zachodnia Street to the Warsaw–Kalisz Railway line line and further along Aleksandrowska Road to Kochanówka.
+In 1928, the second tram track on Aleksandrowska Street (now Bolesław Limanowski Street) was opened from Zachodnia Street to the Warsaw–Kalisz Railway line and further along Aleksandrowska Road to Kochanówka.
 (Note: On the network diagrams drawn up by Wojciech Dębski, the second track is only visible from 1939 onwards.)
 On 14 December 1928, a decision was made to rename Aleksandrowska Street (from Bałuty Market to the city boundary at the Warsaw–Kalisz Railway line) to Bolesław Limanowski Street, which was probably implemented at the beginning of 1929.
 In 1929, the ŁEWKD Society decided to liquidate the traction substation on Aleksandrowska Road and to provide an overhead power line for the tram traction on the Aleksandrów line from Helenówek, which met with opposition from the Łódź city council.
 The matter was investigated on-site by a commission including representatives from the Ministry of Communications.

 Probably in 1934, the section of Aleksandrowska Road from the railway line intersection westward (still outside the administrative boundaries of Łódź) was named Bronisław Pieracki Street (Note: In the available sources, there is no precise information regarding the length of this section.
 According to the German-language Verkehrsplan Łódź from 1939, the name Bronisław Pieracki Street covered the section at least up to the intersection with what is now Kaczeńcowa Street.
 Additionally, in 1934, Ewangelicka Street within the city limits (now Franklin Roosevelt Street) was also renamed to Bronisław Pieracki Street.) – in honor of a legionnaire, a member of the Sejm of the 2nd and 3rd terms of the Second Polish Republic from the Nonpartisan Bloc for Cooperation with the Government, and Minister of the Interior, who died on 15 June 1934 from injuries sustained in an assassination attempt.

 During World War II, from 1940 to 1945, the German occupiers introduced the German name Alexanderhofstraße, which covered the entire route to Aleksandrów, starting from Bałuty Market, including the former Bolesław Limanowski Street (within the administrative boundaries of Łódź), Bronisław Pieracki Street, and Aleksandrowska Road (outside the boundaries of Łódź).
 In 1941, the Germans closed the orphanage in the village of Kały and converted its building into barracks for members of the Hitler Youth, which remained in place until the end of the war.